litchipi/litchipi.github.io/_posts/infosec/2023-01-24-git-code-audit-viewed-as-rust-programmer.md

 to your server, this is a ressource consumption.

-In both cases (and many other kind of examples), you need to think of "What happends if the whole Earth wants to connect to my app ?"
+In both cases (and many other kind of examples), you need to think of "What happens if the whole Earth wants to connect to my app ?"

 Answer is, your server will crash, or melt.
 So put in place **some limits** to the number of users, or an (inexpensive) waiting queue from which users will be